sigmoidal/Coronasurveys-web/README.md

 <a href="https://covid19.algolysis.com/grafana/d-solo/G_Aw4CrZk/coronasurveys?tab=advanced&panelId=24&orgId=1&from=1583610808303" > <center><font size="2"><u>Click here if you can't see the table</u></font></center></a>

+Source of data on confirmed cases and deaths: [European Centre for Disease Prevention and Control.](https://www.ecdc.europa.eu/en/covid-19-pandemic)

 (1) Hiroshi Nishiura et al. Early Epidemiological Assessment of the Virulence of Emerging Infectious Diseases: A Case Study of an Influenza Pandemic.
 Plos One.
 August 31, 2009. <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006852>

 (2) Amy Maxmen.
 How much is coronavirus spreading under the radar?
 Nature News Explainer, March 13th, 2020. <https://www.nature.com/articles/d41586-020-00760-8>